csh970605/csh970605.github.io/_posts/2023-04-07-Auto_Encoder.md

 <br><br><br>

 # Overcomplete Hidden Layers
-Overcomplete hidden layers are used for lots of variations of autoencoders.
-For example, we want to get more hidden nodes than input layer to use autoencoder as a feature extractor to get more features, we can use overcomplete hidden layers.<br>
+Overcomplete hidden layers are used in many variations of autoencoders.
+For example, if we want to use an autoencoder as a feature extractor and get more features by having more hidden nodes than input nodes, we can use overcomplete hidden layers.<br>
-But there is a problem.
-If there are more hidden layers than input layer, autoencoder can use a cheat like "values in boxes of the same color are always the same."<br>
+However, there is a problem.
+If there are more hidden nodes than input nodes, the autoencoder can use a "cheat" like "values in boxes of the same color are always the same."<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232283557-728c8877-d286-4ddb-ab7b-cca8a103c9b8.png" width=400>
 </center>
 <br><br>

-In this way, we can't extract any valuable features from autoencoder.
-To solve this problem, there are several different types of autoencoders and I'll introduce it below.
+ In this way, we can't extract any valuable features from the autoencoder.
+To solve this problem, there are several different types of autoencoders, which I'll introduce below.
 <br><br><br>

-# Types of Auto Encoders
+# Types of Autoencoders

 + [Sparse Autoencoder](https://csh970605.github.io/posts/Sparse_Autoencoder/)<br>